 Chemical Sunscreens

-Chemical sunscreens absorb UV rays and convert them into heat, which is then released from the skin.
+Chemical sunscreens work by absorbing UV rays and helping reduce their impact on the skin, which is then released from the skin.

 Key chemical filters include: